jarun/dot/README.md

 Render images and video previews as Braille dot art in the terminal with xterm-256 color and ncurses dim/normal/bold attributes.

+It was written to be used as a terminal image viewer with [`nnn`](https://github.com/jarun/nnn).
+Works independently too.

 ## Features

 - Braille art rendering for images